SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/AppointmentSlicer/eof.md

 so.topic: reference
 ---

+# AppointmentSlicer.eof()

 This function will return true if the internal iterator is past the appointments for the chosen day, otherwise False.